 You’ll have to spend some time preparing for your trip researching what is needed for your trek.
 You’ll have to pack the following things for your trek to EBC; Trekking clothes, Teahouse clothes, Trekking gear, Toiletries, First aid, light foods & your personal items.
 You can check the details for the packing list in our other blog.

-Most of the trekkers prefer to trek with the group, trekking partners or guide & porter for safety purposes.
-If you book with our company or any other travel company, guide & porter will be provided to you by us.
+Most trekkers prefer to trek with a group, trekking partners or guide & porter for safety purposes.
+If you book with our company or any other travel company, a guide & porter will be provided to you by us.
 All your accommodation, food & transportation facilities will also be provided by us which will be included in the original price you pay us.
 We’ll also take care of all your permit cards.
-Trekking with the group is definitely a better option for trekkers without any previous experience of trekking.
-You won’t have any problem finding trails, hotels, guesthouses, tea houses while trekking with the group.
+Trekking with a group is definitely a better option for trekkers without any previous experience in trekking.
+You won’t have any problem finding trails, hotels, guesthouses and tea houses while trekking with the group.
 Trekking with the group also means that you’ll have full safety during your trek, as there will be people around you to look for you if you get injured or have any illness.
 Hiring a guide & porter is the best thing to do if you want to learn more about the mountains, history, culture & lifestyle of Nepal & the Himalayas.